 Does LASIK Eliminate the Need for Glasses or Contact Lenses?

-LASIK is a laser-assisted surgery that corrects refractive errors by reshaping the lens of the eye.
-Refractive errors include nearsightedness (myopia), farsightedness (hyperopia, or presbyopia when caused by age), and astigmatism.
+LASIK is a laser-assisted surgery that corrects refractive errors by reshaping the cornea of the eye.
+Refractive errors include nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 When the lens is misshapen, light will be refracted differently onto the retina, so images will be processed incorrectly in the brain.
 You may have trouble seeing distances, or you may have difficulty focusing on close objects.
-LASIK uses a guided laser to reshape the lens, allowing clear images to be refracted onto the optic nerve.
+LASIK uses a guided laser to reshape the cornea, allowing clear images to be refracted onto the retina.

 The LASIK procedure is a short outpatient surgery, and you should experience improvements in your vision within a few hours after getting home.
 You will not be able to drive yourself home immediately after the procedure, but you will be able to drive yourself to your follow-up appointment the next day.
 You may receive medicated eye drops to prevent infection and a mask to protect your eyes from being bumped or scratched at night, but you should be able to return to most normal activities.